marcdumon/withings_data_collector/README.md

 This script automates the process of:
 1. Opening the Withings authorization page in your browser
-2. Prompting you to copy and paste the authorization code from the redirect URL
+2. Running a local HTTP callback server to capture the authorization code (no copy/paste)
 3. Exchanging the authorization code for access and refresh tokens
 4. Saving the tokens to your `.env` file for future use